Code-Institute-Submissions/happybean/README.md

 - If it is an admin user, there is a link to Product Management Page to easily

 ### Products (products.html, products/<category_name>.html)
-- The pages where users can see all products and sort by group of categories & category
+- The pages where users can see all products and sort by a group of categories & category
 - If a user clicks on the product image, it will take them to the product details page.

 ### Product Details (product/<product_id>.html)
-- These pages are where the users can see product details and to select options such as size, quantity
+- These pages are where the users can see product details and to select the quantity;
 - The user will see product detail like Price, Category and Intensity (if Coffee)
-- Users can add a product in the shopping cart.
+- Users can add a product to the shopping cart.
 - The user will also be able to click on a link to go back to the products page
-- If a user adds a product to their shopping cart, they are notified and a toast will popup with a summary of what is in their shopping cart at that point in time as well as the cost, product info and a link to the shopping cart.
+- If a user adds a product to their shopping cart, they are notified and a toast will popup with a summary of what is in their shopping cart then as well as the cost, product info and a link to the shopping cart.

 ### Add Products Page (add_products.html) - for admin users
 - This page can only be viewed by the admin user.